LWAYVE/android-sdk/README.md

 ```

 #### Send ProxSee Locations to LWAYVE SDK
-Add the following code to your mobile application.
+Add the following code to your Application.

 ```